 Bel-Ray Bike Wash and Silicon Detailer & Protectant Spray Review

-We had a recent rain and The Boss had taken our 2015 Yamaha FZ-07 test bike out for a ride in it.
+I’ve been waiting for decades for a product that allows me to clean a bike by staring at it.
+While the new Bel-Ray Bike Wash does not quite meet that standard of ease, it comes as close as I’m likely to get.We had a recent rain and The Boss had taken our 2015 Yamaha FZ-07 test bike out for a ride in it.
 Due to the infrequency of rain in Southern California lately, the rain ends up depositing lots of ugly oil and grime from the streets on any bike unlucky enough to be riding in it.
 This, of course, gave me a perfect opportunity to test Bel-Ray’s new Bike Wash and its sister product, Silicone Detailer & Protectant Spray.